 - Separate clumps of perennials.

-- Mulch to keep the moisture in the ground.
+- Add a layer of mulch to help retain moisture in the ground.

 Edible garden